Karl Malone: Family

 Malone married Kay Kinsey, winner of the 1988 Miss Idaho USA pageant, on December 24, 1990.
 They have four children: daughter Kadee (born November 8, 1991), daughter Kylee (born April 7, 1993), son Karl Jr. "K.J." (born May 8, 1995), and daughter Karlee (born 1998).
 K.J. played football at LSU, and was invited to the 2018 NFL Combine.

 In 1998, the tabloid newspaper The Globe reported that Malone had been a defendant in paternity lawsuits, filed shortly after Malone began his professional basketball career in the late 1980s.
 The newspaper alleged that he was the father of three children: two by Bonita Ford, a woman approximately his age from his hometown of Summerfield, Louisiana, and one with Gloria Bell, who was 13 when she gave birth.
 Malone and Ford were both 17 when twins Daryl and Cheryl Ford were born; Malone was a 20-year-old college sophomore when Bell, at age 13, gave birth to Demetress Bell.
+No statutory rape charges were filed.
 In the aftermath of the Globe story, Malone met the Ford twins for the first time since visiting them in the hospital after they were born.
 Malone did not meet with Bell at that time, and his attorney insisted that Malone had settled the lawsuits before any conclusive establishment of paternity and thus still did not know whether he was truly the father of any of the children.